PortWhisperer/CTFWriteups/Nmap2searchsploit.md

-## Nmap2searchsploit
-Sends nmap results to searchsploit and saves output to disk
 ```bash
 # script expects to cat nmap output from file
 IFS=$'\n'; # instruct bash to use \n as the field separator